Power Up 2022 AT Conference and Expo

 Relay Conference Captioning (RCC) is a no-cost service available for Missouri residents who are Deaf, Hard of Hearing or have a Speech Disability to actively participate in multi-party teleconference calls or web conferences by reading live captions through a web browser on a computer or mobile device.

-H4 – AAC Input Methods: Direct Selection to Eye Gaze and Everything in Between
+H4 – AAC Input Methods: Direct Selection to Eye Gaze and Everything in Between (Also available as a virtual session) - Video Conference Theater

 By Laura Hoffman